 The Confucius Institute Office is located on the UW campus in the College of Engineering, which has hosted several of the UW’s exchange programs with China.

 The Confucius Institute Education Center was temporarily located at Denny International Middle School in Seattle during spring 2010.
 As of fall, 2010, the Confucius Institute Education Center has moved to the new Chief Sealth International High School building in West Seattle.

-Dr. Gary Hamilton, Professor in the Department of Sociology and the Jackson School of International Studies at the University of Washington, chairs the Confucius Institute Board of Directors.
+Dr. Jeffrey Riedinger, Vice Provost for Global Affairs at the University of Washington, chairs the Confucius Institute Board of Directors.
 Karen Kodama, International Education Administrator for Seattle Public Schools, chairs the Education Advisory Board for the Confucius Institute Education Center.